 Our Intake Committee reviews all owner surrender requests to determine whether or not the animal is suitable for our adoption program.
 If appropriate, an appointment will be arranged to assess the animal medically and behaviorally at which time a determination will be made on whether or not to accept the animal.

 Please keep in mind that if your animal is accepted, there will be a surrender fee.
-Unaltered animals will require a $100 surrender fee and altered animals will require a $50 surrender fee.
+Surrendered animals will require a $100 surrender fee and small critters will require a $50 surrender fee.
+This fee goes towards the continued care of the animal including food, veterinary care, medications, and staffing.

 We do not accept any walk-in surrenders.
 Animals abandoned on our property are turned over to animal control as required by law.